LibreTechnica/libretechnica.github.io/content/en/blog/join-our-lemmy-instance/index.md

 As you go about looking for Communities to subscribe to, I reccomend checking out some of the larger instances, searching for communities on there, and then subscribing from your home instance.
 A great starting page is the GitHub Page, [Awesome Lemmy Instances](https://github.com/maltfield/awesome-lemmy-instances).
 Here's a little rundown on how to find, say, a Community for cooking.

 1. Go to [Awesome Lemmy Instances](https://github.com/maltfield/awesome-lemmy-instances).
-[Lemmy.world](https://lemmy.world/) has a lot of users, to go there and click on "Explore Communities".
+The instance [Lemmy.world](https://lemmy.world/) has a lot of users, to go there and click on "Explore Communities".
 2. Search for "cooking".
 Check out some of the Communities and see which one(s) you like.
 The subscriber count there indicates how many subscribers the community has _from the local instance_.
 That's why those numbers don't match when you view the community from its home instance.
 3. Copy the link.
 Note: these links are all views from the current instance.
 So if you like "Science of Cooking@mander.xyz" community, the link on the search page will take you to **https://lemmy.world/c/cooking@mander.xyz**.
 4. Go back to your home instance and go to "Explore Communities".
 Paste the copied URL in the search box, but take out the first part of the URL "https://lemmy.world/c/" and leave in "cooking@mander.xyz".
 Add an exclamation point to the beginning so it looks like "!cooking@mander.xyz".
 Click "Search" and the Community will appear.